Skip to main content

 This is the example of the outbound network access debug action, as seen by the provider tenant:

-supctl do -s my-site tenants acme applications my-app service-instances \
+supctl do --site my-site tenants acme applications my-app service-instances \

 my-srv-1 gateway-network outbound-network-access debug